-- Other stereotype related with the Harley brand in Mexico is because those bikes are commonly used by Mexican patrolmen, rather than fanboys or criminals.
+- Another stereotype related with the Harley brand in Mexico is because those bikes are commonly used by Mexican patrolmen, rather than fanboys or criminals.
 And you can thank Pedro Infante for that.

-- In fact, while there's some biker gangs there, they are normally are engaged in minor crimes, like theft.
+- While there's some biker gangs there, they are normally are engaged in minor crimes, like theft.
 Major criminal gangs prefer to use cars and SUVs instead, since using a bike is an easy way to get you killed in a gunfight, especially against drug cartels.
 Possibly due to this, there's no Hells Angels chapter in Mexico, as they possibly don't want unnecesary negative attention from the Mexican government.

 - In Germany the different Biker Gangs have come to broader attention after several turf wars.
 Several Chapters have been outright banned, others dissolved themselves and reformed somewhere else.
 Also the newer generation has a different stance on loyalty, several chapters have swapped sides if the other gang made a better offer.